Skip to content

 Nigeria shows the highest violation rate among the three, nearly 11%, or 3,902 students.

-Other countries, such as Ghana or Rwanda, display even more alarming percentages, but their total student numbers are smaller.
+Other countries, such as Ghana or Rwanda, display even more alarming percentages, but their total students’ numbers are smaller.

 The problem has grown so large that it’s becoming impossible to ignore.
-Many people are using student visas for purposes other than studying:
+Many people misuse their student visas:

-- Others are promised an easy immigration path but end up deceived.
+-Others are promised an easy immigration path but get fooled.

-These stories damage the reputations of not just the students but also the educational institutions involved.
-Behind every violation lie broken plans and significant financial losses.
+These stories damage the reputations of not only students themselves but also the educational institutions.
+Behind every violation lies a broken plan and significant financial losses.
 This highlights the urgent need for systemic change.

-The Immigration Minister is already taking action, with plans to tighten student vetting and even temporarily shut down colleges that fail to maintain accountability.
+The Immigration Minister is already taking action, with plans to check students more strictly and even temporarily shut down the colleges that fail to maintain accountability.
 But is this enough?
 And are these the right measures?
 It seems that stricter rules only address the tip of the iceberg.
 Why hold foreign students accountable when the root problem—a transparent control system—is missing?

-Measures like requiring upfront tuition payment and banning work with foreign agents may be steps in the right direction, but they won’t solve even half the problem, especially for those already here.
+Measures like requiring upfront tuition payment and banning work with foreign agents might be the steps in the right direction, but they won’t solve even half of the problem, especially for those who are already here.
 The real question is whether Canadian authorities are ready to balance the country’s openness with its actual capacity for integration and oversight.

-To be honest, the whole situation feels a bit hypocritical.
+To be honest, the whole situation seems a bit hypocritical.
 On one hand, Canada invites students, promising quality education.
-On the other hand, the system itself often turns them into tools, leaving them with little understanding or ability to navigate it, especially when surrounded by unscrupulous agents, fraudsters, or uninformed advisors.
+On the other hand, the system itself often turns them into tools, leaving them with little understanding, especially when surrounded by unscrupulous agents, fraudsters, or “fake” advisors.

 Oleksandra Melnykova, Immigration and Refugee Consultant in Canada.